lukasbuehler/pkfrspot/README.md

 Discover spots <strike>and fellow athletes, plan training sessions with your friends and share achievements and memories with them and the world.</strike>

-(Striked-through features are in development.)
+(Strike-through features are in development.)

 ## Roadmap